ShaanCoding/IoTBay/readme.md

 # Getting Started

 ## Prerequisites

 - [Node.js](https://nodejs.org/en/)
 - [Yarn](https://yarnpkg.com/en/docs/install)

 ## Installation

 - Clone the repository
 - Run `yarn install` to install dependencies

 ## Running the app

 - Run `yarn migrate` to migrate the database
 - Run `yarn dev` to start the app (backend and frontend)

 You should now be able to access the app at `http://localhost:5173`.

 # FAQ

+## How do I read the Swagger documentation in the development environment or import into Postman?

+- Run `yarn dev` to start the app (backend and frontend)
+- Go to http://localhost:3000/docs/static/index.html to view the Swagger documentation

+- To import into Postman, click on the 'import' button in the top left corner of the Postman app and select the 'Link' tab.
+Enter the URL http://localhost:3000/docs/static/index.html and click 'Continue'.
+You should now be able to view the Swagger documentation in Postman.

 ## Auth